 Why is this study being done?

-A subset of patients with acute myeloid leukemia (AML) and acute lymphoblastic leukemia (ALL) harbor rearrangements of the MLL gene, which are detected either by cytogenetic or flourescent in-situ hybridization evaluation at the time of diagnosis.
+A subset of patients with acute myeloid leukemia (AML) and acute lymphoblastic leukemia (ALL) harbor rearrangements of the MLL gene, which are detected either by cytogenetic or fluorescent in situ hybridization evaluation at the time of diagnosis.
 A protein called DOT1L plays an important role in the malignant process in these leukemias.
 EPZ-5676 is a molecule that blocks the activity of DOT1L, and is therefore being evaluated in the treatment of patients with MLL-rearranged leukemias.

 This is a first-in-human study of EPZ-5676.
 The primary purpose of this study is to determine what dose of EPZ-5676, when administered as a 21-day continuous intravenous infusion, can be given safely to patients with hematologic malignancies.
 The study will have two phases.
-The first phase will assess escalating doses of EPZ-5676 in order to determine the maximally tolerated dose (MTD) of EPZ-5676.
-Once the MTD is established, a second phase of the study will further evaluate the safety of EPZ-5676 and assess the anti-leukemia activity of EPZ-5676 in MLL-rearranged leukemia.
+The first phase will assess escalating doses of EPZ-5676 in order to determine the maximally tolerated dose (MTD) or recommended phase 2 dose (RP2D) of EPZ-5676.
+Once the MTD or RP2D is established, a second phase of the study will further evaluate the safety of EPZ-5676 given as a 28-day continuous IV infusion and assess the anti-leukemia activity of EPZ-5676 in MLL-rearranged leukemia.

 Who is eligible to participate?

 1. Male and female patients aged ≥ 18 years.